 This is an economical and colourful blend of catalogue and alternative varieties.
 You can be assured of a lovely and fragrant surprise come spring time.

-Wherever you plant them, make sure it is somewhere you can appreciate their delightful fragrance.
+We recommend planting them somewhere you can appreciate their delightful fragrance.
 The blooms can last up to three weeks in a vase and are best picked as the first flower opens.
 Yellow, blue and white are the longest lasting – but only by a day or two.

-These hardy South African bulbs enjoy cool winters (when they initiate buds), then begin their seasonal growth with the warm, moist soils of autumn, then bloom in late winter/spring, avoiding the heat, before going into dormancy, when a hot summer is appreciated.
+These hardy South African bulbs enjoy cool winters (when they initiate buds), then begin their seasonal growth with the warm, moist soils of autumn, growing foliage through winter, then bloom in late winter/spring, avoiding the heat, before going into dormancy, when a hot, dry summer is appreciated.

-Freesia bulbs are best left to naturalise and will only need to be lifted for Daffodil Division every three or four years.
-In cold climates they may need some protection from hard frosts – plant in pots or morning shade or add a layer of straw mulch to combat.
+Freesia bulbs are best left to naturalise and will only need to be lifted for division every three or four years.
+In cold climates they may need some protection from hard frosts – plant in pots, or morning shade or add a layer of straw mulch to protect.
 They should also be pretty dry in their dormancy, or ensure the soil is well drained.

-Supplied as: Bulb
+Supplied as: Bulbs